 7. Can You Lock a Nest Thermostat?

-A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest:

-A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+A Nest Thermostat is controlled by the Google Home app, accessible through your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat and then select Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 Choose the appropriate setting to change the temperature for that preset.

 9. How to Set a Nest Thermostat Schedule